 It also goes a step further by providing you with coverage for injuries you sustain as a passenger or bystander if you’re hit by a car.

-All no-fault insurance states require that you carry a minimum amount of PIP insurance, and PIP is also mandatory in five at-fault states.
+All no-fault insurance states require that you carry a minimum amount of PIP insurance.
 They include:

 You can purchase optional PIP coverage in an additional six states:

 PIP coverage is usually included in your base insurance rate.
 If you top up your PIP coverage, it can range from $50 up to $200 per month or more, depending on the limits you choose.

 Gap insurance, also known as guaranteed auto protection insurance, covers the “gap” when you have negative equity in your car and get in a car accident.

 Gap pays the difference between your outstanding loan amount and the actual cash value of the vehicle at the time of the loss.